microsoft/ProjectOxford-ClientSDK/Vision/Windows/README.md

 The client library
 ==================

-The Vision API client library is a thin C\# client wrapper for Project Oxford Vision REST APIs.
+The Vision API client library is a thin C\# client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Vision REST APIs.

 The easiest way to use this client library is to get microsoft.projectoxford.vision package from [nuget](<http://nuget.org>).